mengyu02/mengyu02.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Presented our work of mask analysis for snapshot compressive imaging at Conference on Inverse Problems for Partial Differential Equations, Rutgers
+Presented our work of mask analysis for snapshot compressive imaging at Conference on Inverse Problems for Partial Differential Equations, Rutgers University.